 About the Name:

+I've always been a fan of several of the CS pens.
+So after they went out of business and some of their original material became available, I decided to make a few pens based on some of their original styles.
 This pen is based on their DURO.
 CS had several versions of the Duro.
 The basic model used the same material for the entire pen, while another used a secondary (solid) black for some of the parts.
 Then once in a while they made a few Limited Edition (LE) pens that were again different from the others, usually made from a special material and/or used a higher grade of plating on the hardware.

 One of those LE's was called the "Tiffany Duro".
 It had an all black cap, black section, black barrel threads and blind cap, with only the center section of the barrel made from the featured "Tiffany" material.
 In this case the "Tiffany" was the name of a Casein material pattern.
 So named because the pattern is reminiscent of Tiffany glass.
 "Casein" is a type of material, which is a an early form of plastic-like material made from milk curd.
 The COLOR for this one was called YELLOW Tiffany.
 The supplier also has PLUM Tiffany, but couldn't find any CS pens made from it.
 The Plum has the same distinct Tiffany glass pattern, but has purple and white streaks with light blue highlights.